 Developing students' mathematical reasoning relies upon having access to tasks that are easily understood and promote thinking.
 This page highlights current mathematics resources that are useful for syllabus implementation.

 - Teaching measurement Stage 4 (PDF 1.4 MB) provides practical lessons for the teaching of measurement.
 See Early Stage 1 to Stage 3 resources for lessons on teaching measurement in Stages 2 and 3.

-- Diagnostic tasks for both Stage 4 and 5 can be found on the assessment resources page on the Numeracy Skills framework website.
+- Diagnostic tasks for Stage 4 can be found on the assessment resources page on the Numeracy Skills framework website.
 They assist teachers accurately identify mathematical skills, knowledge and understanding and provide a diagnostic snapshot of the key ideas and concepts from the syllabus.

 - Creative mathematics tasks is a collection of teaching strategies that explore and connect mathematical concepts with practical activities, investigations, ICT and collaborative tasks.

 - Red dragonfly mathematics challenge provides a range of easily understood problems to challenge and stimulate student interest and reward perseverance.

 - Shaping statistics in Stage 4 (DOCX 43 KB) is designed to help teachers engage students with the Stage 4 statistics and probability.

 - Shaping statistics in Stage 5 (DOCX 24 KB) is designed to help teachers engage students with the Stage 5 statistics and probability.

 - The development of graph understanding in the mathematics curriculum (PDF 2.3 MB).
 Graphs play a highly significant role across the mathematics curriculum, providing visual means of presenting information that may be held for example in a functional relationship or a data set.
 This report focuses on the application of graphs for portraying data, and their potential as instruments for reasoning about quantitative information.